What you need to know about drinking

 - It is illegal to knowingly buy alcohol for some one who is younger than the legal age limit.

-The police have the legal power to confiscate alcohol from anyone they know to be, or reasonably believe to be, under 18 and drinking in a public place.
+- The police have the legal power to confiscate alcohol from anyone they know to be, or believe to be, under 18 and drinking in a public place.

-For more info and answers to commonly asked questions about alcohol, like how much alcohol is in a unit and what amount is healthy, check out this video on alcohol advice.
+For more information and answers to commonly asked questions about alcohol, like how much alcohol is in a unit and what amount is healthy to drink, watch this 'Safe drinking advice from a doctor' video.

 What to do if you or someone you know has a drink problem

-You could speak to a school nurse - they offer weekly confidential 'drop-ins' in secondary schools.
-Send a text to ChatHealth (07507 333356) or ask in school to find out more.
+You can also speak to a school nurse through the ChatHealth service.
+Send a text to 07507 333356 or ask in school to find out more.